makerdao/community/governance/polls/MIP10c9-SP6 - Whitelist yEarn on ETHUSD Oracle - August 25, 2020.md

 ## Next Steps

-If the Governance Poll passes, the proposal will proceed to the final ratification vote (Executive Vote) on August 28, 2020.
+If this Governance Poll passes, the proposal will be included in the weekly executive vote on August 28, 2020.

 ## Resources